• Home

 Upon first glance, you might think that all the features are for creating graphics.
 But you’ll find photo editing tools mixed into the toolbar and in the menu.
 Again, it has a Photoshop user interface, with a vertical toolbar on the left and a layers panel on the right.

 Aside from the familiar photo editing tools like blur, smudge, and others, there are also a wide array of filters, like kaleidoscope, wavelab, camouflage and more.
-SumoPaint is one of the most feature rich applications available.
-Like many of the other apps, the biggest drawback is that the work area is surrounded by distracting advertisements.
-For a nominal monthly payment, you can upgrade to the Pro version and remove the ads.
+Sumopaint is one of the most feature rich applications available.
+For a nominal monthly payment, you can upgrade to the Pro version and get more functionality.

 Your Turn